mmcinnestaylor/Programming-Contest-Suite/docs/index.md

 Please reference our [Docker image documentation]({{ site.url }}/docker.html) for creation and usage details.
 Pre-built images are available in the project's [Docker Hub repository](https://hub.docker.com/r/acmfsu/contestsuite).
 An example deployment intended for [Docker Compose](https://docs.docker.com/compose/) and suitable for local development and testing purposes is available in the repository's [deploy directory](https://github.com/mmcinnestaylor/Programming-Contest-Suite/tree/main/deploy/dev).

+#### Default Superuser
+user: `contestadmin`
+pass: `seminoles1!`

+A default superuser account is created when the container connects to an empty database.
+The default password should be changed to secure the account.

+### Production

+The default values of `SECRET_KEY` and `HASHID_FIELD_SALT` are not safe for production use and should be changed.
+Django secret key generators are readily available online.

 ### Quick-start

 The following steps outline running the PCS outside of a Docker context.
 This is minimally sufficient for development or internal testing, but not for a production deployment.